What follows is a list of resources that can be applied specifically to landing page optimization.

 If your value proposition doesn’t answer those questions, you make the path to conversion far more difficult than it needs to be.

-The Alexa data supports this.
+The Alexa data we looked at a while ago supports this.
 SoundCloud’s primary audience is:

-The top referring sites and linking sites also provide further evidence that SoundClouds core audience is hip & trendy.
+The top referring sites and linking sites also provide further evidence that SoundClouds core audience is hip and trendy.